 “The DDD takes its lead from hundreds of conversations, focus groups and surveys of Downtown stakeholders, who tell us they want more and better parks and open space Downtown,” said DDD President & CEO Kurt Weigle.
 “Many are familiar with our work to gather input regarding how Duncan Plaza should be redeveloped and our recent programming expansion and modest physical improvements there.”

-The 2019 Legacy Park Project builds a partnership among International High School New Orleans, New Orleans Public Schools, ASLA, Groundwork New Orleans, generous sponsors, and Downtown businesses and residents.
+The 2019 Legacy Park Project builds a partnership among International High School New Orleans, NOLA Public Schools, ASLA, Groundwork New Orleans, generous sponsors, and Downtown businesses and residents.
 It will transform a portion of the IHSNO parking lot into a shared greenspace serving both the students and the surrounding community.
 Once completed, the beautifully designed park will incorporate storm water management features, an outdoor classroom with a flexible lawn and shaded outdoor seating.

 “The Legacy Park project is a great example of the positive collaboration that can happen between dedicated stakeholders, in this case, the Orleans Parish School Board (OPSB), International High School and the Downtown Development District,” said NOLA Public Schools Superintendent Dr. Henderson Lewis, Jr. “It is exciting to see new life being breathed into the School District-owned property which will provide much needed greenspace to the area and a unique outdoor classroom setting where students will be able to flourish.”